2018 Conference and Training - Atlanta, GA

 Scholarships for Students

-Applications for the 2017 LEAD® Conference Scholarships for Students is now closed.
+Applications for the 2018 LEAD® Conference Scholarships are not open.
+Check back soon for more information.

-Graduate and undergraduate students enrolled in arts administration/management or museum studies programs can apply for a scholarship to attend the LEAD® Conference at a reduced rate of $180.
-If accepted, student registration would include access to sessions Tuesday, August 8 through Thursday, August 10, 2017.
+Graduate and undergraduate students enrolled in arts administration/management or museum studies programs can apply for a scholarship to attend the LEAD® Conference at a reduced rate of $200.
+If accepted, student registration would include access to sessions Thursday, August 9 through Saturday, August 11, 2018.
 Additional fees apply for pre-conference and capacity building workshops as well as the Awards Evening and other special events.

 Team Registration Discounts:

-We are pleased to announce that the Kennedy Center’s 2017 LEAD® Conference will take place at the J.W.
-Marriott Hotel in Austin, TX.
-The hotel is located in downtown Austin and is walking distance to many shops, restaurants, and the beautiful Colorado River.
+We are pleased to announce that the Kennedy Center’s 2018 LEAD® Conference will take place at the Atlanta Marriott Marquis in Atlanta, Georgia.
+The hotel is located in downtown Atlana and is walking distance to many shops, restaurants, and local attractions.

-- If reserving and accessible hotel room online, please check the "accessible" box on the guest information page located under the "other options" section.
+- If reserving and accessible hotel room online, please check the "accessible" box located in the personal information section of the guest information page.
 Please indicate any accessibility accommodations in the "additional requests" text box.

 - If booking by phone, please make sure to mention to the agent that you are with the block reserved for The Kennedy Center or LEAD Conference.

-- Fitness Studio (fitness room and outdoor pool)
+- Fitness Studio (fitness room and indoor/outdoor pool)

-- Onsite Spa (massage and facials for additional fee)
+- Onsite Spa (massage, facials, pedicures and more for additional fee)

 - Accessible rooms are available

-Please note that these special rates are only available before 5:00 p.m. on Friday, June 30, 2017.
+Please note that these special rates are only available before 5:00 p.m. on Monday, July 9, 2018.
 Some amenities such as free internet access may only be complimentary if booked under our conference block.
 Reservations at this rate are limited – we encourage you to book as soon as possible.
-For more information about the hotel, visit the hotel website at JWMarriottAustin.com.
+For more information about the hotel, visit the hotel website.